simibac/lightning-network-thesis/readme.md

 ## Summary
 ### Scalability

 As previously discussed, the Bitcoin network has scalability issues.
 It is therefore not suited to be used by the masses as for example Paypal or Visa.
 The Lightning Network tries to overcome those obstacles.
-The Lightning Network takes most of the transactions off the blockchain.
+It takes most of the transactions off the blockchain without loosing its trust policy.
 The transactions will be stored locally in the nodes.
-The problem with this whole scenario is the processing power that is needed to include a lot of transactions into the blockchain.
-There are currently between 2 to 3 transactions per second processed by the bitcoin miner network whereas in comparison the visa network handles an average of 1736 transactions per second.

-The Lightning Network only uses the blockchain for the following use-cases: Opening a channel through a broadcasted opening transaction, the closing of the channel through a broadcast of any transaction from that channel.
+The Lightning Network only uses the blockchain for opening and eventually closing a payment channel.

 ### Costs
 In a perfect world, payment channels do not have to be closed at all, and the transaction fees in the Lightning Network are effectively zero.
 This makes the Lightning Network so attractive.
-Since almost no transaction has to be broadcasted, almost no costs are generated.
-If a channel has to be closed for some reason, only the newest commitment transactions have to be considered - all the previous transactions can be discarded.
-On a cost per transaction basis, the Lightning Network is much cheaper than broadcasting every single transaction.
+Since almost all transaction are kept off-chain, almost no costs are generated.
+If a channel has to be closed for some reason, only the newest commitment transactions have to be considered — all the previous transactions can be discarded.

 ### Use Cases
 The Lightning Network requires no mining of transactions within the payment channel.
 Therefore, transactions can be considered instantaneous, they are valid as soon as the channel is updated with another transaction.